ansiblejunky/ansible-contributing/README.md

 ## Overview

+General information can be found [here](https://docs.ansible.com/ansible/latest/dev_guide/index.html) for a Developer Guide.

-Note the [Ansible Release Roadmaps](https://docs.ansible.com/ansible/devel/roadmap/) for Ansible if you are intending to fix a bug or add a feature or new module to a specific Ansible version.
-For general help, use this guide: [Ansible - Developer Guide](https://docs.ansible.com/ansible/latest/dev_guide/index.html)
+Note the [Ansible Release Roadmaps](https://docs.ansible.com/ansible/devel/roadmap/) for Ansible if you are intending to fix a bug or add a feature or new module to a specific release.

 ## Development Environment